citp/privacy-policy-historical/g/go/goo/good.is.md

-> *The following text is extracted and transformed from the good.is privacy policy that was archived on 2008-12-17.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20081217102635id_/http%3A//www.good.is/about/privacy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the good.is privacy policy that was archived on 2009-06-07.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20090607203603id_/http%3A//www.good.is/privacy) for the most accurate reproduction.*

-# GOOD »
+# GOOD Privacy

 ### GOOD.is Privacy Policy